Rounding off the cow: Challenges and successes in an interdisciplinary physics course for life science students

 Digital Object Identifier (DOI)

 Meredith, Dawn C. and Bolker, Jessica A., "Rounding off the cow: Challenges and successes in an interdisciplinary physics course for life science students" (2012).
-Biological Sciences Scholarship.
+American Journal of Physics.
 22.